 Search warrants must be executed within the time limits set out in them.
 If they are not executed within the time limits, then any information obtained as a result of the search may not be admitted in evidence in a trial.

 Necessity for a search warrant

-In most cases, a search warrant is necessary before a Garda may search a person, a vehicle or a premises.
+A search warrant is often necessary before a Garda may search a premises or any person present.
 However, certain legislation entitles the Gardai to enter premises without a warrant, for example, the Intoxicating Liquor Acts, the Public Dance Halls Act, and the Health Acts.

 If a Garda gets a search warrant relating to certain offences he/she may search the premises named and any person on the premises.
 Examples of this are a search warrant issued under the Offences Against the State Act 1939, or the Criminal Justice (Theft and Fraud) Offences Act 2001.
 Under the Criminal Justice (Miscellaneous Provisions) Act 1979, as amended by Section 6 of the Criminal Justice Act 2006, the Gardaí can obtain a warrant in relation to an arrestable offence.

 Other legislation, for example, the Dublin Police Act, the Misuse of Drugs Act, the Criminal Law Act and the Animal Remedies Act, entitles police officers to search you and/or your vehicle without a warrant.

 If one of these statutes is being invoked in order to search you without a search warrant, you are entitled to told about it.

 Evidence obtained on foot of an invalid search warrant or obtained without a warrant may be excluded by the trial judge and excluded particularly if the search involved a deliberate and conscious breach of your constitutional rights.